 I had to share this post with you from a blog that I regularly read: Slave owners, sex addicts, and anti-semites: how do you talk about flawed heroes? – The title alone should create some interest!
-Read it!
+Read it.
 It really resonated with me.

-“Can’t we recognize that our heroes were flawed without focusing exclusively on the negative and caricaturing our own people?”
+Can’t we recognize that our heroes were flawed without focusing exclusively on the negative and caricaturing our own people?

 This has brought me some personal conviction as well.
 Am I immediately or exclusively focusing on the worst qualities of others?
 Yes, I do this sometimes.
 Sometimes critique is needed, and we don’t want to swing too far the other way by ignoring problems that may need to be brought to light.

-Yet, lets not be like creatures about to pounce, focusing only on the negative!
+Yet, lets not be like creatures about to pounce, focusing only on the negative.

 P.S.
 For anyone local who would like to borrow it – we have a DVD of the Luther movie.